 Papal praise for Italian children's choir (Vatican Press Office) “In this time of Advent, in preparation for Holy Christmas, your songs that narrate the event of the birth of Jesus can help those who listen to you to understand the love and the amazement of what happened in Bethlehem 2,000 years ago,” Pope Francis told members of a Bologna choir.

-Papal audiences (10/14) (Vatican Press Office) Pope Francis received, in separate audiences, the prefect of the Congregation for Bishops, the apostolic nuncio in Ireland, the apostolic nuncio in Panama, members of the Emperor Karl League for Prayers for Peace Among Nations, and members of the Vincentian family.
+Papal audiences (12/9) (Vatican Press Office) In separate audiences, Pope Francis received the prefect of the Congregation for Bishops, the new Nigerian ambassador, the apostolic nuncio in Mozambique, the officers of the Canadian bishops’ conference, and the Missionary Sisters of the Sacred Heart of Jesus.

 Papal audiences (12/7) (Vatican Press Office) In separate audiences, the Pontiff received the leaders of the Lutheran World Federation, the president of the Council of Ministers of Bosnia and Herzegovina, a delegation of the National Council of Churches of Taiwan, a youth choir from Bologna, and the donors of the Christmas tree and Nativity display in St. Peter’s Square.